Hi everyone!

 - ‘shoe leather’ –USA= find out what’s going on, talk to people

-- standing back (BIG PIC)- not involves the little things but how does this to relate
+- standing back (BIG PIC)- not involves the little things but how

 - skeptical not cynical- is the attitude to have!